Marketing without design is lifeless, and design without marketing is mute. – Von R. Glitschka

 It may increase the cost of the app design, but is all worth the effort.

 Push notifications are an excellent method to reach out to users hard to reach.
+But the message should be clear and concise due to push notification character limits.
 Needless to say, you need a marketing team for this.

 In addition, marketers can offer new tools such as machine learning, AI, VR AR to engage users.
 UX designers can realize this user expectation.
 Include developers in your team with such expertise.

 Marketers, with their consistent efforts, bring the customers to the app or the website.
 They perform several promotional activities and offer incentives in their endeavor.

 Now the users must feel attracted to the app or a website.
 This is the job of the designers to create an appealing user interface with features that facilitate making the purchase.